Top Content Analysis Tools

 - The average position might not be that accurate

-Screaming Frog is a content analysis tool free of charge.
+Screaming Frog is a content insight tool free of charge.
 Many users coin it as “incredible.”
-It can crawl any website and look for technical and SEO issues that other content analysis tools might miss.
+It can crawl any website and look for technical and SEO issues that other tools might miss.
 Screaming Frog is excellent for optimizing meta titles and meta descriptions.
 These are central parts of linking content with SEO.
 As to the features, you get carefully crafted reports, redirect auditing, and canonical assessment.
-Screaming Frog is one of the best content analysis tools beginners can find.
+Screaming Frog is one of the best content tools for analysis beginners can find.
 It has all you need to start your new content marketing strategy or update an existing one.

 Screaming Frog comes with these benefits: